falcosecurity/falco/proposals/20191217-rules-naming-convention.md

 ### Use cases

 When new PRs are created in the area of rules, reviewers need to examine whether there are new rules, macros or lists are introduced.
-If yes, check wether follow the naming convention.
+If yes, check whether follow the naming convention.

 ### Diagrams